Let’s go into the definitions of talent and keep in mind: Everyone’s got a talent or probably several of them.

 Some managers perform multiple duties by acting as managers, agents and publicists.

 A talent check on Eric in German.
 The results give you an overview of his qualities and interests.

 These eleven described characteristics have been developed and tested according to psychological aspects with labor market experts and psychologists.

 The eleven described characteristics are: Creation, analysis, decision making, communication, implementation, administration, teamwork, risk taking, details orientation, environment focus and fact orientation.

-The test took me through three steps of analysis: technical, self and external analysis.
-At the end, I learned where my skills and interests lie in professional life.
+The test took him through three steps of analysis: technical, self and external analysis.
+At the end, he learned where his skills and interests lie in professional life.